wagenadl/escope/docs/source/index.rst

 Introduction
 ============

-EScope and ESpark are a software oscilloscope and function generator aimed primarily but not exclusively at electrophysiology.
+EScope is a software oscilloscope and function generator aimed primarily but not exclusively at electrophysiology.